No. 41: Glenn Davis

 Jerry Reuss, Los Angeles Dodgers pitcher (1979 to 1987):

-A member of the NL All Star team in 1980, which allowed him to make a mound appearance at Dodger Stadium for the home-town team, strike out three batters and earn the victory, Reuss would win 18 games that season and finish second in the Cy Young voting.
-It included throwing a no-hitter at San Francisco (missing a perfect game because of one first-inning error).
-That put him in line as manager Tommy Lasorda’s opening day starter in 1981.
-But he wasn’t up to the task.
-So Fernando Valenzuela subbed in and, well, you know the rest.
-Reuss’ nine years with the Dodgers were the longest of any of the eight teams he played for in 22 seasons (including one with the Angels in 1987 wearing No. 44) going 86-69 with a 3.11 ERA in 201 starts that included 44 complete games, 16 shutouts and even eight saves.
+Best remembered: As a member of the NL All Star team in 1980, Reuss made a mound appearance at Dodger Stadium in the top of the sixth inning, striking out three and earning the victory as his team took a 3-2 lead in the bottom of the sixth.
+That season, Reuss was second in the NL Cy Young voting, winning 18 games and throwing a no-hitter in San Francisco that could have been perfect if not for a Dodgers’ first-inning error.
+Reuss’ nine years with the Dodgers were the longest of any of the eight teams he played for in his 22 MLB seasons — including one with the Angels in 1987 wearing No. 44.
+As a Dodger he went 86-69 with a 3.11 ERA in 201 starts that included 44 complete games, 16 shutouts and even eight saves.
 He also won Game 5 of the World Series against the New York Yankees (after losing Game 1).

 Lou Johnson, Los Angeles Dodgers outfielder (1965 to 1967)